berithpy/ekumenlabs.github.io/README.md

 ## Workflow

-Make sure you checkout the `middleman` branch.
+Make sure to checkout the `middleman` branch.
 This needs to be the starting point of your work branches.

 > The Ekumen Website is an [Organization GitHub Page](https://help.github.com/articles/user-organization-and-project-pages/), therefore, its static source files can be found in the `master` branch.
-Any push made into `master` will reflect into the Website, so be careful!
+Any push made into `master` will reflect into the website, so be careful!

 Once in your working branch, you can make changes to the website.
 Run the website locally to check that everything is working as expected.

-Make a Pull Request and point it to the `middleman` branch.
-After this has been properly reviewed and merged, the Website needs to be manually built and deployed.
+Make a Pull Request and change it's base to the `middleman` branch.
+After this has been properly reviewed and merged, the website needs to be manually built and deployed.

 ## Run the Website